China hits British lawmakers with new sanctions as spat with U.S. allies intensifies

 China vowed retaliation and this week announced sanctions against European politicians and researchers, including the Mercator Institute for China Studies in Berlin, a prominent think tank.

-Beijing followed up Friday by targeting British members of parliament including Tom Tugendhat, the foreign affairs committee head; Iain Duncan Smith, who co-chairs an international alliance of democratically-elected lawmakers opposed to China; as well as the Newcastle University anthropologist Joanna Smith Finley.
+Beijing followed up Friday by targeting British members of parliament including Tom Tugendhat, the foreign affairs committee head; Iain Duncan Smith, who co-chairs an international alliance of democratically elected lawmakers opposed to China; as well as the Newcastle University anthropologist Joanne Smith Finley.

 The sanctions list also included Essex Court Chambers.
 The high-profile London law firm was hired by activist groups including the World Uyghur Congress and published a legal opinion concluding there is a credible case that China’s Xinjiang policies amounted to genocide.

-The British individuals and entities had “maliciously spread lies and disinformation” and they and their immediate family members would be banned from entering China or doing business with China, China’s foreign ministry said.
+The British individuals and entities had “maliciously spread lies and disinformation” and they and their immediate family members would be banned from entering China or doing business with China, China’s Foreign Ministry said.

 Finley, a Xinjiang scholar who has testified before the British Parliament and published work on the question of whether China’s Xinjiang policies amounted to “genocide,” said she was targeted “for having a conscience.”

-“Well, so be it,” she said on Twitter.
+“Well, so be it,” she tweeted.
 “I have no regrets for speaking out, and I will not be silenced.”

-China’s sanctions are largely tit-for-tat but they differ from those announced by Britain and Europe in one significant regard: they also target relatives.
-U.S. sanctions announced last year under the Global Magnitsky Act — such the one against Xinjiang Communist Party chief Chen Quanguo — do punish officials’ immediate relatives, but British and European sanctions target only individuals.
+China’s sanctions are largely tit-for-tat, but they differ from those announced by Britain and Europe in one significant regard: They also target relatives.
+U.S. sanctions announced last year under the Global Magnitsky Act — such as the one against Xinjiang Communist Party chief Chen Quanguo — do punish officials’ immediate relatives, but British and European sanctions target only individuals.

 Western sanctions have also not targeted Chinese research institutions.